 Renée Leduc Clarke,

-She is Chief of Party for a USAID project, in partnership
+There she was Chief of Party for a

 an international collaborative effort to improve environmental management